Raphael Khouri: Early life and education

-Khouri was born in the United States, but moved to Saudi Arabia, and lived his teenage years in Jordan.
+Khouri was born in the United States but moved to Saudi Arabia and lived his teenage years in Jordan.
 Khouri earned his bachelor's degree (BA) in Communications from the Lebanese American University in Beirut, Lebanon.
+While attending school in Saudi Arabia, he aspired to become an actor or an artist.
+Throughout college, he wanted to do theatre, but his father would not let him.

+Khouri left Beirut in 1997 because being queer was illegal.
+He decided to move to San Francisco, California, where he could be out.
+Facing poverty, he worked many jobs to survive, including retail sales, being an elementary school teacher, a graphic designer, and more.

 Career

+Khouri worked as a news editor in Paris but quit in 2008 and moved back to Beirut to pursue his dream of doing theatre.
 Khouri started his career as a journalist but was introduced to documentary theatre through a festival in Alexandria, Egypt.

 Before becoming a documentary playwright, Khouri was an apprentice to a prominent stage director in Lebanon and intended to become a director himself.
 After finding difficulty entering the directing world, Khouri turned to working as a journalist while he set out to write his own play.
 Taking inspiration form Antonin Artaud (among other theorists), Khouri decided to explore writing within the documentary theatre genre.

 Khouri has also been commissioned to write new work for the Outburst Queer Arts Festival in Belfast (features in 2019 and 2020), and he will appear in the upcoming International Queer Drama anthology published by Neofelis Verlag, and the Methuen Anthology of Trans Plays.

+Khouri currently lives and works in Berlin and Egypt.